sergioalvz/design-first-api/README.md

 ## Specification

-Maybe one of the most important things when trying to implement your REST API by following a design-first approach is to choose a specification format which allows you to express API design choices before writing any single line of code.
+Maybe one of the most important things when trying to implement your REST API by following a design-first approach is to choose a specification format to express your API design choices before writing any single line of code.

 Although even a PDF document could serve to achieve this goal, using a formal language in a machine-readable format may offer some of the following advantages: